Welcome to Johns Hopkins University!

 Enrollment Requirements for a Visa

-Before you attend Summer at Hopkins as an international student, you must apply for an F-1 Visa and be enrolled full-time to maintain your visa status during the entirety of your studies.
+Before you attend Summer at Hopkins on campus as an international student, you must apply for an F-1 Visa and be enrolled full-time to maintain your visa status during the entirety of your studies.

-Pre-college students enrolled in the 2-Week Pre-College Programs are:
+Pre-college students enrolled in a 2-week Pre-College Program are:

 • Considered full-time as long as they enroll in one Pre-College Program during a 2-week session.